Customer Experience

 4. Investing in Intelligent Process Automation (IPA)

 Intelligent Process Automation (IPA) is the collection of technologies that work together to manage, automate, and integrate digital processes.
 IPA will help your business streamline processes, from simple, rules-based task automation to the automation and management of entire business processes.
-Intelligent Process Automation (IPA) is the result of combining Robotic Process Automation (RPA) technologies with Artificial Intelligence (AI)
+Intelligent Process Automation (IPA) is the result of combining Robotic Process Automation (RPA) technologies with Artificial Intelligence (AI), empowering organizations to deliver seamless and high-quality customer experience at every touchpoint.

 • Robotic Process Automation (RPA) is a software technology that facilitates the creation, deployment, and management of software robots that mimic human actions when interacting with digital systems and software.
 It can be used to cut down on time spent on repetitive, menial tasks like rekeying data between software systems.